 Please, do not skip this paragraph.
 So many of us are doing this because we adore our pets.

 However, proving our affection with extra food and treats is a dangerous way to show our love.
-These are some of the reason why overfeeding is bad in shrimp keeping:
+These are some of the reasons why overfeeding is bad in shrimp keeping:

 - Overfeeding can deteriorate water quality thus stressing and shortening their life span.